Fredericksburg, Virginia

 Fredericksburg is an independent city in Virginia, United States.
 The population was 27,982 at the 2020 census.
-It is 47.59 mi south of Washington, D.C., and 52.70 mi north of Richmond.
+It is 41.59 mi south of Washington, D.C., and 52.70 mi north of Richmond.
+Fredericksburg is part of the Washington metropolitan area.
 The Bureau of Economic Analysis combines the city with neighboring Spotsylvania County for statistical purposes.

 Located near where the Rappahannock River crosses the Atlantic Seaboard fall line, Fredericksburg was a prominent port in Virginia during the colonial era.
 It was halfway between the capitals of the opposing forces during the American Civil War, and was the site of the Battle of Fredericksburg and Second Battle of Fredericksburg.
 These battles are preserved, in part, as the Fredericksburg and Spotsylvania National Military Park.
 More than 10,000 African Americans in the region left slavery for freedom in 1862 alone, getting behind Union lines.
 Tourism is a major part of the economy.
 Approximately 1.5 million people visit the Fredericksburg area annually, including the battlefield park, the downtown visitor center, events, museums, art shops, galleries, and many historical sites.

 Fredericksburg is home to Central Park.
 The Spotsylvania Towne Centre is located in Spotsylvania County, adjacent to the city.
 Major employers include the University of Mary Washington (named for the mother of George Washington, who lived here), Mary Washington Healthcare, and GEICO.
 Many Fredericksburg area residents commute to work by car, bus, and rail to Washington and Richmond, as well as Fairfax, Prince William, and Arlington counties.